kostyadevman/12_image_resize/README.md

 # Image Resizer

 Resize jpg and png images.
 Choose width, height to change.
 Besides to keep the ratio you should use scale optiosn instead width or height.
-Point the path of the new image or it will be save with the original one.
+Point the path of directory to save or it will be save with the original one.

 # Quickstart